Opening times for 29 November 2023

 Sheltered valleys containing well developed 'boulder streams' of sarsen stones.
 Sarsen stones are of ecological interest for the lichens and mosses they support as well as geological importance.

 The sites were purchased in 1908 following a public appeal and were our first countryside properties in Wiltshire.
-Prior to this and for hundreds of years the sarsen stones were removed to provide building materials and you will see that many local buildings are made of sarsen.
+Prior to this, sarsen stones were removed to provide building materials.